 So what’s the catch?
 Well, they have a membership program, and non-members pay a premium for their services.
 Ads an example, their Fundamentals of Welding I course costs members $350…and non-members $470.

 The training is good but the price hike might be more than you’re willing to stomach if you’re not willing to commit to their membership program.

 - Website: http://www.aws.org/

 - Phone: 800-443-9353

 14. Elite Welding Academy

 Elite Welding Academy offers a single course: Structural and Pipe Welding.
-The course is good though, and provides everything you need to become job ready in that field over its time.
+The course is good though, and provides everything you need to become a welder and be job ready in that field over its time.
 It’s a meaty course; 1000 hours over 26 weeks (6 months), so requires your full attention as a 40 hour per week education opportunity.
 The alternative is their new night classes, which are only 24 hours per week, and stretch out the 1000 hours over an 11 month period.
 The latter is, of course, perfect if you already have a job.